deng-project/deng/USAGE.md

 After successfully building DENG you can find either `libdeng.so` or `libdeng.lib` (depending on your target system) in the final build directory.
-You should copy the build library to your project directory alongside with `shaders` and `headers` directories from the root of the DENG repository.
+You should copy the build library to your project directory alongside with `shaders` and `include` directories from the build directory.
 After the copying step is done you should also make sure that the include and library linking directories are set correctly according to your build environment / IDE of your choice.